Acousto-magnonic spin Hall effect in honeycomb antiferromagnets

 {\it Conclusion.---} In summary, we have developed a basic framework of SAWs-driven magnon transport in a honeycomb antiferromagnet.
-Here, we have proposed a magnon-mediated spin Hall current driven by the Rayleigh-type SAWs dubbed acousto-magnonic Hall effect as a novel probe for exploring the magnetic properties of such 2D vdW antiferromagnets.
-By focusing on the valley DOF, we have revealed that the interplay between the strain gauge fields and the magnon Berry curvature results in an intrinsic dissipationless spin current without the Dyzaloshinskii-Moriya interaction in the N\'{e}el ordered state.
+Here, we have proposed a magnon-mediated spin Hall current driven by the Rayleigh-type SAWs dubbed acousto-magnonic spin Hall effect as a novel probe for exploring the magnetic properties of such 2D vdW antiferromagnets.
+By focusing on the valley DOF, we have revealed that the interplay between the strain gauge fields and the magnon Berry curvature results in an intrinsic spin Hall current without the Dyzaloshinskii-Moriya interaction and the magnon-phonon coupling in the N\'{e}el ordered state.
 Therefore, our results open a promising route for mechanical detection and manipulation of the magnetic order in 2D antiferromagnets.
 Furthermore, they will overcome the difficulties with weak magnetic responses inherent in the use of antiferromagnets and hence provide a building block for future AFM spintronics.
+Recent studies have shown that the strain effect also introduce the pseudo-gauge fields for Dirac magnons in honeycomb ferromagnets~\cite{Ferreiros2018PRB}, twisted honeycomb ferromagnet~\cite{Liu2021PRB}, and honeycomb noncollinear antiferromagnets~\cite{Owerre2017JPhysCommun}.
+Therefore, magnon Hall effects driven by the surface acoustic waves may be applicable to a wide range of 2D magnets and are our interesting future work.
+Furthermore, we expect that the measurements of the magnon Hall effect based on our strategy is robust against electronic contributions~\footnote{The electronic spin Hall effect is prohibited under the time-reversal symmetry as can be seen in the Table~\ref{tab:symmetry}.
+Therefore, the emergence of a net spin Hall current by pseudo electric fields is unique to the magnonic systems.}.
 Our work motivates further systematic studies on 2D vdW magnets, which are significant not only for the potentially diverse applications, but also for the fundamental understanding of 2D magnetism.